 How To Start a Towing Business

 If you’re interested to get into the lucrative business of towing cars that have broken down the highway or are illegally parked in public places on sides of the road or elsewhere, you’ve come to the right article.
-We will be discussing how to start your own independent business using only one high quality tow truck, unlimited amounts of determination, and impeccable communication skills.
+We and our network of independently owned and licensed affiliates will be discussing how to start your own independent business using only one high-quality tow truck, unlimited amounts of determination, and impeccable communication skills.

 First and foremost, get to know the towing industry.